 Certain statements in this Offering Circular constitute "forward-looking statements".
 All statements other than statements of historical facts included in this Offering Circular, including, but without limitation, those regarding the financial position, business strategy, prospects, capital expenditure and investment plans of the Group and the plans and objectives of the Group's management for its future operations (including development plans and objectives relating to the Group's operations), and any statement preceded by followed, by or including "believe", "expect", "plan", "anticipate", "schedule", "estimate", "may", "will", "would", "could", "aim", "intend", "project", "potential", "future", "seek", "should" and similar words or expressions, or the negative thereof, are forward-looking statements.
-Such forward-looking statements.
+Such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause actual results or performance of the Group to differ materially from those expressed or implied by such forward-looking statements.
 Reliance should not be placed on these forward-looking statements.
-Reliance should not be placed on these forward-looking statements involve are based on numerous assumptions regarding the Group's present and future business strategies and the environment in which the Group will operate in the future.
+Such forward-looking statements are based on numerous assumptions regarding the Group's present and future business strategies and the environment in which the Group will operate in the future.